MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 1. Select **Create**.

 >[!NOTE]
->You must sign into Teams if you are not already signed in.
+>You must sign into Microsoft Teams if you are not already signed in.

 The **For a selected message** trigger has an optional input in the form of an adaptive card.
 Use an adaptive card to construct a form to collect information from the user who triggers the flow.
 For instance, if the flow creates a task, you can use an adaptive card to collect information, like the title of the task and the description.